jordan-ngo/pathloom-devops/README.md

 # pathloom-devops

-This repository contains two files.
-A permutations.py a file containg a simple permutations function that takes in any data type and converts it to a sorted list.
-Another, test_perm.py which contains a comprehensive suite of unit tests to validate the functionality of permutations.py
+This repository contains two main files: permutations.py and test_perm.py.
+The permutations.py file includes a function for generating permutations of any data type.
+The test_perm.py file provides a suite of unit tests to validate the functionality of the permutations.py module.

-This repository also includes a continuous integration (CI) configuration file, python-ci.yml, which automates the testing and setup process for Python projects using GitHub Actions.
+The repository also includes a CI configuration file named python-ci.yml. which automates the testing and setup process using GitHub Actions.
+This CI pipeline runs automatically whenever there are pushes to the repository, ensuring that new code is checked out and tested within a Python environment.

+If you want to run the test yourself in an editor, running the command... in the terminal will run the test suite.